 NVMe-oF the People

 This is still significantly faster than external flash array access, according to Yaniv Romen, Excelero’s CTO.
-He says external flash arrays operate at sub-millisecond latency, and NVMe over TCP or FC is faster still.
+He said external flash arrays operate at sub-millisecond latency, and NVMe over TCP or FC is faster still.
 This is similar to the performance reported by Pavilion Data, which found average TCP (183µs) latency was 71 per cent slower than RoCE (107µs).